Abdulazizmia/railgari-privacy/privacy-policy.md

 ---

 ## 5. Community Chat & User Content
-The App offers a community chat feature.
+Railgari App offers a community chat feature.
 Please be aware that any information (text, images) you disclose in these public areas becomes public information.
 You should exercise caution when deciding to disclose your personal information.
 We strictly prohibit harassment, hate speech, or illegal content.

 ---